txiki31/flickr-cli/README.md

 		-m DIRECTORY    : move uploaded files to this directory (--move=...)
 		-r              : Recurse into directories (--recurse)
-		--dry-run       : Show what would have been transferred
+		--dry-run       : Show what would have been transferred --dry-run       : Show what would have been transferred

+Upload prevents that images are not processed twice by storing status into an index located at the image dir (name _.uploaded.db_).

+*Flickr creates a file for each upload of the same image.*

 ### Download